veertuinc/gitlab-runner/README.md

 enter "anka"

+The register process will ask you for more configuration parameters.

+For Anka Cloud Address, enter your controller url.

+For Anka Image id, enter the id of the VM you prepared in step 1

+If you want enter the registry tag you want Anka to use.

+For SSH User, enter the ssh user for your anka VM

+For SSH Password, enter the ssh password for your anka VM

 After the runner is configured a config.toml file should be in ~/.gitlab-runner/config.toml or in /etc/gitlab-runner/config.toml

-under [runners.ssh] , add user and password for ssh

-under [runners.anka] , add controller_address and image_id

-controller address is the Anka cloud controller address (with port)

-image_id is the id of the VM you prepared in step 1

 your configuration should look similar to this